A Complete Breakdown of RV Living Expenses

 RV Propane Tank

 You will need propane for heat and cooking in your RV.
-The average price to refill our 20 pound tank is typically around $20.
+The average price to refill both of our 20-pound tanks is typically around $40.
 We tend to stay in warmer climates, so we only budget for a single refill each month.
 Budget for multiple refills, if you will be using the heat regularly.
-Click here to see current average propane prices by state.

 Laundry

 We don’t have a washer/dryer in our RV, so we do all of our laundry at RV parks or laundromats.
-It typically costs $2 to $4 per load and we do about two loads per week for a monthly costs of about $25.
-If you have kids, you probably want to budget more for laundry.
+It typically costs $4 to $8 per load and we do about two loads per week for a monthly cost of about $50.
+If you have kids, you probably want to budget more for laundry or buy an RV with laundry appliances.

 Mail and Postage